itsmelrak22/laravel8_react/README.md

 ## API Documentation

 ### Authentication
-Currently, the application doesn't require authentication.
+Currently, the application doesn't require authentication, but it's structured to easily add Laravel Sanctum or Passport for API authentication.

 ### API Endpoints Details

 #### Get All Roles